Our generation has inherited a world on a collision course.

 A nation can be unified by drawing attention to an external threat (in-group is always strengthened by a hostile out-group).
 If a proper enemy doesn’t exist, one can be created.
 The same population can be fractured by pitting internal factions against each other (divide and conquer).
 Opposition is meaningless if it cannot coordinate or organize.

 In its most potent form, cultural code has the force of morality, and is utterly intolerant of dissent.
 Criticizing or questioning its tenets is interpreted as an attack on the group, and by extension the self.
 The defensive (or aggressive) reactions that typically follow are the ideological equivalent of an immune response.
-With strength in numbers this can devolve into an angry mob.

 The left / right paradigm provides a prime example of this phenomenon.
 Observing the way “liberals” and “conservatives” treat each other, one could easily get the impression that these were foreign nations at war.
 What began with differences of opinion, evolved over the years into open contempt, hatred, and violence.
 The same dynamic can be observed in sectarian conflicts around the world.